tonytomov/jqGrid/README49.md

 * The plugin `grid.odata.js`, developed by Mark Babayev (https://github.com/mirik123, markolog@gmail.com), is updated.
 It provides `odataGenColModel` and `odataInit` methods allows easy usage of free jqGrid with OData services.
 * The new methods `createContexMenuFromNavigatorButtons` and `showHideColumnMenu` are added as plugins `jquery.createcontexmenufromnavigatorbuttons.js` and `jquery.jqgrid.showhidecolumnmenu.js`.
 There will be moved later in the main code of free jqGrid.
 * The formatting of the source code of free jqGrid is changed to improve reading and debugging of the code.

+Many thanks for all who post bug reports and suggestions to improve free jqGrid!